jnsmalm/gameplay/README.md

 Gameplay.js is a library for creating native desktop games with JavaScript.
 It includes bindings to low level APIs for drawing graphics, playing sounds and handling input.
 Gameplay.js doesn't use HTML5 or run inside a web browser, instead it runs as a native application using Node.js.
+It works on Windows and macOS.

 ## Getting started